 Orange Money, contributing to the Sustainable Development Goals

 There are numerous examples of how Orange contributes to the UN’s SDGs.
-The Ivorian government used Orange Money to distribute vital aid to vulnerable communities during the Covid-19 pandemic.
+During the height of the Covid-19 pandemic, the Ivorian government used Orange Money to distribute vital aid to vulnerable communities.
 The service enables thousands of women to become micro-entrepreneurs with greater control over their finances and therefore greater gender equality.
 In teaching and education, mobile payments enable easier management of course registrations and salary payments.
 Orange Money also enables easier access to energy and drinking water as users can be billed per use.
 All of these services help to strengthen trust.

 From Orange Money to Orange Bank Africa